YogaXiong1/FreeSS_Android/README.md

 # Fress_Android
-Get free ss config from iShadow
+An Android App to get free ss config from iShadow.
+Commercial use is forbidden.
+Please use it with ShadowSocks.